thma/generic-persistence/README.md

   -- update a Person
   update conn alice {address = "Main Street 200"}
   -- select a Person from a database
-  -- The result type must be provided by the call site, -- as `selectById` has a polymorphic return type `IO (Maybe a)`. alice' <- selectById @Person conn "123456" print alice'
+  -- The concrete result type must be provided by the call site, -- as `selectById` has a polymorphic return type `IO (Maybe a)`. alice' <- selectById conn "123456" :: IO (Maybe Person) print alice'
   -- select all Persons from a database. again, the result type must be provided. allPersons <- select @Person conn allEntries